pkp/pkp-docs/contributing/en/create-and-edit.md

 2. Enter the name of the document folder and then /.
 This will automatically create the folder.
 - _Remember to follow naming conventions_. (e.g., if your document is a guide to ORCID, you could name it orcid-guide or orcid-plugin).
 3. Enter the name of the file `index.md`.
-- A document-wide `index.md` file should contain a description of the document as well as copyright information.
+- A document-wide `index.md` file should contain a description of the document.
 Look to other documents as examples.
 Also, if the document is available in more than one language, they should all be linked from this page.
  - At the top of your indexing file, include the following:

 ```